Providing free legal information and representation to the low income community since 1969.

-A Court order for exclusive possession is not easy to get.
-The person applying for the order must prove that the MPA guidelines have been met, and that there is good reason for the order (i.e. not that it is simply a matter of convenience).
-Note that an exclusive possession order does not change legal ownership of the property.
-This means that a person may have the right to stay in the house but it is still considered matrimonial property that may be divided by the Court at a later date.
+A Court Order for exclusive possession is not easy to get.
+The person applying for the Order must prove that the MPA guidelines have been met, and that there is good reason for the order (i.e. not that it is simply a matter of them not wanting to move out of the home because moving would be inconvenient).

-The restraining order should give the police the power to make an arrest if the conditions are not followed (i.e. it should say that the police ‘shall’ make an arrest, not ‘may’ make an arrest).
+- The Restraining Order should give the police the power to make an arrest if the conditions are not followed (i.e. it should say that the police ‘shall’ make an arrest, not ‘may’ make an arrest).

-Remember that these kinds of orders are not to be used for alternative purposes (such as an attempt at gaining the upper hand in divorce proceedings).
+Remember that these kinds of Orders are not to be used for alternative purposes (such as an attempt at gaining the upper hand in divorce proceedings).
 Filing an application based on a false statement can result in a charge of contempt or a fine.

 - Be in writing;